 6. Go easy on the souvenirs

 This handily wins the most-interesting-souvenir-t-shirt contest in our home.
-No one ever wears it though because we have no clue what it says.
-Please tell me if you do.
+If you know what it says, please tell me.

 7. Plan ahead for bringing home what you don’t use